 “I didn’t mean to worry you.
 Sorry.”

-I smiled this time.
+I smiled.
 There she was proving me right about her being a good soul.

 “You didn’t.
 I’m just wondering if maybe it was another word, like Tudor, from my history class, or maybe tooter, from my boss, Mrs. Milford.”

-She began to giggle.
+She giggled.
 “Tooter?
 Really?
 The cafeteria lady?
 She says that?”

 “Yep.
 Every time she farts.”